Risk Management Policy

-This Risk Management Policy ("Policy") sets out the principles and procedures by which Vimal & Sons ("V&S"), a trading member of the National Stock Exchange of India Ltd. ("the Exchange"), manages the credit, market, settlement and surveillance risks arising in the course of dealing with its clients across the Cash and Futures & Options ("F&O") segments.
+This Risk Management Policy ("Policy") sets out the principles and procedures by which Vimal & Sons ("V&S"), a trading member of the National Stock Exchange of India Ltd. ("the Exchange"), manages the credit, market, settlement and surveillance risks arising in the course of dealing with its clients in the Cash (CM) segment.

 This Policy is framed in line with the Rules, Bye-laws and Regulations of the Exchange, the Clearing Corporation and the Securities and Exchange Board of India ("SEBI"), and is subject to change from time to time at the sole discretion of V&S in response to regulatory changes, its internal risk framework and market conditions.
 The current version is made available in the client web login and on this website, and is binding on the client.